 There are several reasons why people invest money:

-– The desire to create wealth gradually over the years, apart from everyday earnings, is one of the driving factors for people making investments.
+– Need for wealth to take care of your future year’s post-retirement, over the years, apart from everyday earnings, is one of the driving factors for people making investments.

 – Plans for the future, including marriage, children, education, and retirement, make people evaluate their financial standing and estimate their situation in the future.
 The various needs visible on the horizon stimulate them to invest a significant chunk of their money, that will provide for the future.

 – The best investment plans always offer higher returns on capital investment, provided a suitable plan is chosen.
 These returns are far greater than what the capital would make lying stagnant.
 Hence, people are drawn to making investments.

 – Every person sets financial goals for themselves.
 The recent trends, such as changing lifestyles, early retirements, desire for greater expendable income have made people think seriously about investing their money.
 The current generation is more geared towards becoming financially independent, so they can pursue their hobbies and maintain their way of living simultaneously.
 With the increasing influence of Western modes of living, a luxury lifestyle is becoming a must, not simply a choice.
 All of this requires money and investment plans are the best options for earning the same.

 – The startup fever has gripped the entire world and India is no exception.
 In the technological age, startups are mushrooming all over the country, in various sectors.
 Since not all these startups can get seed funding or attract angel investors right from the beginning, investment plans become a way to earn enough capital to fund their own startups.

 – Investment plans not only help create money in the future, but they are also useful in saving money in the current times as well.
 The best investment plans are instrumental in reducing your taxable income, which makes them a very attractive option.